SergiyKochenko/portfolio-project-four/README.md

 ### Content

-The site home page is taken from the Aquarium community template.
+The site home page is taken from I think therefore I blog template.
 I slightly changed the look of the home page and tried to keep the rest of the pages in the same style.

 ### Media